The Rob Nelson Show: Conception and development

 In 1992, Nelson co-founded the advocacy group Lead or Leave, which advocated for reducing the national deficit.
 His political involvement throughout the 1990s received coverage by the news media, which culminated in him hosting The Full Nelson, a political talk show on Fox News.
 Following the show's conclusion, Twentieth Television offered Nelson his own talk show under the belief that he was "the next Phil Donahue".
 According to executive producer Linda Ellman, "[Nelson will] bring the same blend of credibility and compassion to his show that made Donahue a talk-show franchise."
 Nelson hoped to host an unconventional talk show that improved the negative reputation of daytime television in the United States.

 The show was produced by Monet Lane Productions in association with Twentieth Television.
 Linda Ellman served as the show's executive producer; however, she was replaced by David Armour in October 2002.
 The show ceased production on December 18, 2002.

 Topic selection

 Nelson attempted to distance his show from tabloid talk shows like Jerry Springer, stating, "It's about our real world.
 It's about relationships, our jobs, our struggles with sexuality, trying to understand one another and everything that happens to us in our day-to-day lives."

 Broadcast history and release

 On November 25, 2002, Nelson appeared nude in an episode about "nudity's role in culture and morality".
-On December 5, 2002, it was announced that the show was hiatus.
+On December 5, 2002, it was announced that the show was on hiatus.
 On December 18, 2002, Twentieth Television announced that the show was canceled, in which it cited the show's low ratings.